mui/material-ui/docs/pages/blog/mui-core-v5.md

 In v4, we made [a step](/blog/material-ui-v4-is-out/#customization) toward adding global class names.
 They are present, as long as no more than one ThemeProvider is used.

-v5 double down on this direction by always adding global class names on the host DOM nodes.
+v5 doubles down on this direction by always adding global class names on the host DOM nodes.
 These class names are available for customizing the child elements.
 It can simplify the customization of complex components.

-For instance, compare these tree options to turn the input outlined border color red:
+For instance, compare these three options to turn the outlined input's border color red:

 ```tsx
 import TextField from '@mui/material/TextField';